Ideology of the Chinese Communist Party: Socialist market economy

+21st century

 Three Represents

 Numerous books (as seen in the picture) about the Three Represents have been published.

 The term ″Three Represents″ was first used in 2000 by Jiang Zemin in a trip to Guangdong province.
 From then until its inclusion in the party's constitution at the 16th National Congress, the Three Represents became a constant theme for Jiang Zemin.
 In his speech at the anniversary of the founding of the People's Republic of China, Jiang Zemin said that "[The CCP] must always represent the development trend of China's advanced productive forces, the orientation of China's advanced culture, and the fundamental interests of the overwhelming majority of the people in China."
 By this time, Jiang and the CCP had reached the conclusion that attaining the communist mode of production, as formulated by earlier communists, was more complex than had been realized, and that it was useless to try to force a change in the mode of production, as it had to develop naturally, by following historical materialism.
 While segments within the CCP criticized the Three Represents as being un-Marxist and a betrayal of basic Marxist values, supporters viewed it as a further development of socialism with Chinese characteristics.
 The theory is most notable for allowing capitalists, officially referred to as the "new social strata", to join the party on the grounds that they engaged in "honest labor and work" and through their labour contributed "to build[ing] socialism with Chinese characteristics."
 Jiang contended that capitalists should be able to join the party on the grounds that;

 It is not advisable to judge a person's political orientation simply by whether he or she owns property or how much property he or she owns [...]
 Rather, we should judge him or her mainly by his or her political awareness, moral integrity and performance, by how he or she has acquired the property, how it has been disposed of and used, and by his or her actual contribution to the cause of building socialism with Chinese characteristics.

-Scientific Outlook on Development

-The 3rd plenum of the 16th Central Committee conceived and formulated the ideology of Scientific Outlook on Development.
-This concept is generally considered to be Hu Jintao's contribution to the official ideological discourse.
-It is considered a continuation and creative development of ideologies advanced by previous CCP leaders.
-To apply the Scientific Outlook on Development on China, the CCP must adhere to building a Harmonious Socialist Society.
-According to Hu Jintao, the concept is a sub-ideology of socialism with Chinese characteristics.
-It is a further adaptation of Marxism to the specific conditions of China, and a concept open to change.

-Xi Jinping Thought

-Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era is summarized in the ten affirmations, the fourteen commitments, and the thirteen areas of achievements.
-The fourteen commitments are: